-Businesses may think, now the summer has officially ended, with the nights drawing in and the weather turning colder, their pest control concerns are over for another year.
-However, while most insect type pests will have withdrawn into hibernation and many birds are seeking warmer climes, there are still potential issues businesses should be alert to.
+Businesses may think, when summer has officially ended, the nights draw in and the weather turns colder, their pest control concerns are over for another year.
+However, while most insect type pests will have withdrawn many rodents and birds are seeking warmer climes, and as such businesses should be alert to potential pest issues.

 In the summer, rats and mice often stay outside where it’s warm and food is plentiful.
 However, once the weather turns colder, they are likely to head for buildings where they can build nests and scavenge enough food to see them through the winter.
 Commercial properties make ideal targets for rodents looking for winter lodgings, as they are mostly unoccupied at night and will often have plentiful food supplies available.